 - It expresses the claim of acting on someone else’s will (and it is used for demands)

-Let’s look at some sentences to see when it’s suitable to use the verb volere.
+Here are some sentences to see when to use the verb volere.

 - To express a desire to achieve something: